-Based on the information and explanations given by management, internal audit and the Audit, Risk and Compliance Committee, the directors are of the opinion that the accounting controls are adequate and that the financial records may be relied upon for preparing the consolidated and separate annual financial statements in accordance with IFRS and maintaining accountability for the Group and Company's assets and liabilities.
-Nothing has come to the attention of the directors to indicate that any breakdown in the functioning of these controls, resulting in material loss to the Group and Company, has occurred during the year and up to the date of this report.
+Based on the information and explanations given by management, internal audit and the Audit, Risk and Compliance Committee, the directors are of the opinion that the accounting controls are adequate and that the financial records may be relied upon for preparing the financial statements in accordance with IFRS and maintaining accountability for the Group and Company's assets and liabilities.
+Nothing has come to the attention of the directors to indicate that any breakdown in the functioning of these controls, resulting in material loss to the Group and Company, has occurred during the financial year and up to the date of this report.

 The directors have a reasonable expectation that the Group and Company have adequate resources to continue in operational existence for the foreseeable future.
-For this reason, they continue to adopt the going concern basis in preparing the consolidated and separate annual financial statements.
+For this reason, they continue to adopt the going concern basis in preparing the financial statements.

-It is the responsibility of the Group and Company's independent external auditors to report on the fair presentation of the consolidated and separate annual financial statements.
-Their unqualified report appears on pages 12 to 17.
+It is the responsibility of the Group and Company's independent external auditors to report on the fair presentation of the financial statements.
+Their unqualified report appears on pages 10 to 15.

-The preparation of the audited consolidated and separate annual financial statements for the year ended 30 June 2023 was supervised by JH Hofmeyr, Chief financial officer of OUTsurance Group Limited.
-The audited consolidated and separate annual financial statements have been audited in compliance with section 30(2)(a) of Companies Act 71 of 2008.
+The preparation of the financial statements for the year ended 30 June 2023 was supervised by JH Hofmeyr, Chief financial officer of the OUTsurance Holdings Group.
+The financial statements have been audited in compliance with section 30(2)(a) of Companies Act 71 of 2008.

-The audited consolidated and separate annual financial statements for the year ended 30 June 2023 which appear on pages 18 to 182, were approved by the Board of directors on 12 September 2023 and are signed on its behalf by:
+The financial statements for the year ended 30 June 2023 which appear on pages 16 to 168, were approved by the Board of directors on 12 September 2023 and are signed on its behalf by: